This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Putting it in a central spot in your living room rather than just putting it on a tight corner or a window side will instantly enhance your home’s overall look and appeal.

-Also, Monstera tends to climb up trees and other plants in rainforests as natural climbers.
+Also, Monstera tends to climb trees and other rainforest plants as natural climbers.
 So, it is better to offer some support to your plant indoors.

-You can consider adding a pole nearby the plant or a small trellis will help the plant grow, but it will also offer a pleasant and unique look to the room.
+Adding a pole nearby the plant or a small trellis will help the plant grow, but it will also offer the room a pleasant and unique look.

 If having a whole Monstera plant is something that you cannot handle, or if your plant is running rampant, you can consider taming it in a clear glass vase.